63BeetleSmurf/PinnyNotes/README.md

 - Tools;
   - Base64: Encode and decode to and from Base64.
   - Case: Change text case to lower, upper or proper.
+  - DateTime: Get the current date in a sortable format (2024-07-11T12:00:00).
+  - Gibberish: Generate gibberish words, sentences, paragraphs, articles and names.
   - Hash: Generate SHA512/384/256, SHA1 and MD5 hashes.
   - HTML Entities: Encode and decode.
   - Indent: Indent all lines by 2 or 4 spaces, or a tab.